plone/documentation/docs/backend/subscribers.md

 # Subscribers (event handlers)

+A _subscriber_ is a callable object that takes one argument, an object that we call the _event_.

+_Events_ are objects that represent something happening in a system.
+They are used to extend processing by providing processing plug points.

+A _notification_ alerts subscribers that an event has occurred.

-The Zope Component Architecture’s zope.event package is used to manage subscribeable events in Plone.
+The {term}`Zope Component Architecture`'s [`zope.event`](https://zopeevent.readthedocs.io/en/latest/) package is used to manage subscribable events in Plone.

-Some of the notable characteristics of the Plone event system are:
+The Plone event system has some notable characteristics:

+-   It's simple.
-- It is simple;
+-   The calling order of subscribers is random.
-- Subscriber calling order is random — you cannot set the order in which event handlers are called;
+    You can't set the order in which event handlers are called.
-- Events cannot be cancelled — all handlers will always get the event;
+-   Events can't be cancelled.
+    All handlers will always get the event.
-- Event handlers cannot have return values;
+-   Event handlers can't have return values.
 -   Exceptions raised in an event handler will interrupt the request processing.

-## Registering an event handler
+## Register an event handler

 Plone events can be scoped:

-- Globally (no scope)
+-   globally (no scope)
-- Per content type
+-   per content type
-- per behavior/ marker interface
+-   per behavior or marker interface

-### Example: Register an event-handler on your content type’s creation
+### Register an event handler on your content type's creation

 In your `.product/your/product/configure.zcml` insert:
 ```xml